 Depending on the type of disaster, one or more devastating effects can impact wild birds in the affected area.

-- Nesting Destruction: Nesting areas can easily be burned, flooded or buried by natural disasters.
-If the event occurs during the breeding season, chicks, eggs and brooding adults can be killed, or if the event occurs outside the breeding season, the critical nesting habitat may be unsuitable for the next year's reproduction cycle, which can greatly impact future population numbers.
+- Nesting Destruction: Nesting areas can easily be burned, flooded, or buried by natural disasters.
+If the event occurs during the breeding season, chicks, eggs, and brooding adults can be killed.
+If the event occurs outside the breeding season, the critical nesting habitat may be unsuitable for the next year's reproduction cycle, which can greatly impact future population numbers.

 - Habitat Damage: Natural disasters can damage or destroy the habitat birds need to survive.
 Whether it is a bird's nesting area or not, the loss of suitable habitat can impact birds by removing shelter and roosting areas that are critical for year-round birds as well as for migratory species.

 - Direct Deaths: Some natural disasters can directly cause the deaths of otherwise healthy birds.
-Sudden winds can blow birds into obstacles and cause death by impact trauma, heat waves can cause dehydration and cold snaps can freeze birds that don't have adequate protection.
+Sudden winds can blow birds into obstacles and cause death by impact trauma, heat waves can cause dehydration, fast wildfires can burn flightless birds, and cold snaps can freeze birds that don't have adequate protection.

 - Migration Disruption: Natural disasters can devastate birds if the event interferes with migration.
 A flight of hundreds or thousands of miles is already hazardous, and storms that require detours can exhaust birds and create much higher migration mortality.
-Furthermore, birds forced to migrate along an unfamiliar route may run into additional hazards, such as lower food supplies or unexpected predators.
+Furthermore, birds forced to migrate along an unfamiliar route may run into additional hazards, such as lower food supplies, lack of suitable habitat, or unexpected predators.

 - Creating Unnatural Disasters: Natural disasters have the possibility of creating unnatural disasters that can cripple birds.
 A hurricane, for example, could damage an offshore oil rig and cause an oil spill that would affect birds and other wildlife long after the storm has dissipated.